CyVerse-learning-materials/SciApps_guide/step2.rst

        Once requested, SciApps will create the **sci_data** folder in your Data Store home folder.
 Any data you put in this folder can be used to build workflows.
 The REQUEST step is one-time operation, and after this, you can log into SciApps directly at https://www.SciApps.org.

-  3. If SciApps is listed, click on 'LAUNCH'.
+  3. If SciApps is listed, click 'LAUNCH'.

      |sciapps_launch|